usnistgov/NFIR/README.md

 ### How to Build
 #### Windows
-Windows build utilizes the free Visual Studio command line tools, specifically `nmake` and c++ build tools.
+Windows build utilizes the free, Microsoft, Visual Studio command line tools, specifically `nmake` and c++ build tools.

 See file README_build.md for more details.